Marketed as the Swiss Army knife of coffee makers, Ninja makes some pretty big claims about its multi-functional brewer.

 Instead of just running the requisite volume of water through the grounds, the specialty brew setting pre-infuses the coffee grounds with water for optimal extraction.
 The process takes around 60 seconds but the result is rather impressive.

-This is a strong coffee concentrate.
+The result is a strong coffee concentrate.
 It’s not an espresso with rich crema, but Ninja’s pre-infusion and water volume control through Auto IQ are able to get as much extraction as could be expected from a drip brewer.

 Does the Ninja Coffee Bar Make Espresso?
 No, but it makes something pretty darn close that will do just fine in your cappuccino or latte.